Marriage License Information

 To obtain a marriage license at our Clerk’s office, you will need the following:

 - Both parties need to be present at the same time.
 See Who May Marry in Virginia for age requirement and prohibited marriages in Virginia.
+If both parties cannot be present, please contact our office to request an affidavit.

 - Both parties must have a valid, non-expired government issued photo ID such as a driver’s license, passport, or DMV issued ID card